Cordobo/angularx-qrcode/README.md

 # angularx-qrcode
-`angularx-qrcode` is a fast and easy-to-use Ionic 3 and Angular4-9 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7/8/9 app with support for AOT.
+`angularx-qrcode` is a fast and easy-to-use Ionic 3 and Angular4-9 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7/8/9 app with support for AOT and the Ivy compiler and runtime.
 It is a drop-in replacement for the no-longer-maintained angular2 component `ng2-qrcode` and based on node-qrcode.

 ## Demo App

-An Angular app with a working implementation of angularx-qrcode is available on [github.com/Cordobo/angularx-qrcode-sample-app](https://github.com/Cordobo/angularx-qrcode-sample-app).
+An Angular app with a working implementation of angularx-qrcode is available at [github.com/Cordobo/angularx-qrcode-sample-app](https://github.com/Cordobo/angularx-qrcode-sample-app).

 ## Install angularx-qrcode 2.2.x with Angular 9